Ticket Machu Picchu Classic – Availability

 • Cloakroom service at the entrance door of the archaeological site.

-How many available spaces are there in the Machu Picchu ticket types?
+How many available spaces are there in the classic Machu Picchu tickets?

 • Machu Picchu Classic Photo Ticket or Upper Terrace (Route 1B): 350 tickets in regular season (440 tickets in high tourist season).